eic/run-cvmfs-osg-eic-shell/README.md

           which gcc
           eic-info
 ```
-In this case the action will automatically resolve the correct container image (in this case `centos7`) and spawn an instance with Docker from GitHub Container Registry or with Singularity from `/cvmfs/unpacked.cern.ch/`.
-The `Dockerfile` for the supported images can be found in the [AIDASoft/management](https://github.com/AIDASoft/management) repository.
+In this case the action will automatically resolve the correct container image (in this case `jug_xl:nightly`) and spawn an instance with Singularity from `/cvmfs/singularity.opensciencegrid.org/`.

 The action mounts the checkout directory into the mentioned container and wraps the variable `run` in the script: